Charles Saatchi cautioned for Nigella Lawson assault

 Scotland Yard earlier confirmed that a 70-year-old man "accepted a caution for assault" on Monday afternoon.

 According to London's Evening Standard, Mr Saatchi said: "Although Nigella made no complaint, I volunteered to go to Charing Cross station and take a police caution after a discussion with my lawyer because I thought it was better than the alternative of this hanging over all of us for months."

-Mr Saatchi had reportedly said on Monday that the photos in the Sunday People showed "a playful tiff".'No grip'
+Mr Saatchi had reportedly said on Monday that the photos in the Sunday People showed "a playful tiff".

 Announcing the caution late on Monday night, Scotland Yard said "officers from the community safety unit at Westminster were aware of the Sunday People article which was published on Sunday 16 June and carried out an investigation".

 The photos were taken about a week ago in London, at Scott's restaurant in Mayfair.

 The restaurant issued a statement, saying: "The staff and management at Scott's are aware of the reports in the media and would like to make it clear that they did not see the alleged incident nor were they alerted to it at the time."

 In Monday's Evening Standard, Mr Saatchi said: "About a week ago, we were sitting outside a restaurant having an intense debate about the children, and I held Nigella's neck repeatedly while attempting to emphasise my point.

 "There was no grip, it was a playful tiff.

 "Nigella's tears were because we both hate arguing, not because she had been hurt.